Deeparkrish/social-network-api/README.md

   * When he opens API GET routes in Insomnia Core for users and thoughts, the data for each of these routes is displayed in a formatted JSON.
   * When he tests API POST, PUT, and DELETE routes in Insomnia Core, he wilk be able to successfully create, update, and delete **users** and **thoughts** in the       database.
   * He will also be able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list.
+  * validators have been added to validate input data
+  * Virtuals have been used to compute number of friends a user has  and number of reactions that a thought has:

+       ThoughtSchema.virtual('reactionCount').get(function() {
+        return this.reactions.length;
+        });
+  * A  getter method  is added to format the timestamp on query:

+        get: createdAtVal => dateFormat(createdAtVal)

   ## Technologies
   * Express.js for routing